chmieladr/MSP430-assembly-labs/README.md

 Here's a quick recap of what each project file contains.
 > It is highly recommended to have a look at all comments since they might significantly help you with understanding this entire messy code.

+> The part below is still in work!

 #### Lab1.s
 -